 real. strong. women.

-The Beta Rho chapter of Alpha Chi Omega, founded on June 3, 1936, prides ourselves on friendships formed out of our bond of sisterhood.
-We are passionate about our philanthropy that raises money and awareness for domestic violence awareness not only on our campus but throughout Washington, D.C.
+The Beta Rho chapter of Alpha Chi Omega, founded on June 3, 1936, prides ourselves on being a community of hard working individuals.
+Our philanthropy, Domestic Violence Awareness, is deeply personal to us and we are passionate about raising money and awareness for the cause on our campus and in our DC community.

-In February 2021, we partnered with the Tye Dye Lab in a fundraiser to create custom tie-dye apparel where 20% of proceeds were donated to survivors of Domestic Violence at My Sister’s Place
+In February 2023, we partnered with Tie Dye Lab in a fundraiser to create custom tie-dye apparel where 20% of proceeds were donated to survivors of Domestic Violence at My Sister’s Place.

-a message from our vice president of diversity, equity, and inclusion, jemma manu
+A message from our vice president of diversity, equity, and inclusion: Abby Gee

 instagram vsco facebook campus labs